Vibratory Rock Tumblers

 Faster than rotary.
 They use less grit, polish and electricity per pound of rock.

 We start by loading our rocks, filling the barrel with water, and then inverting the barrel and allowing the water to drain.
 Now you have just enough water to wet the surface of the rocks.
 Then we add two level tablespoons of medium silicon carbide grit (about 150/220) and two level tablespoons of water.
-That runs for 12 to 24 hours and we rinse the rocks and add fresh grit.
+We then allow the machine to run for 12 to 24 hours.
+Then we rinse the rocks and add fresh grit.
 Continue 12 to 24 hour runs with medium grit until the rocks are smoothed to your preference - usually three or four runs.
 Wash the rocks and barrel thoroughly.
 Then run 24 hours with water and two tablespoons of fine grit (500 or 600 silicon carbide).
 Wash the rocks and barrel throroughly.
-Finish with water and two tablespoons of TXP or Rapid polish for 24 hours or until polished.
+Finish with water and two tablespoons of TXP Polish or Rapid Polish for 24 hours or until polished.
 The process is that fast.

-The Lot-o-Tumbler uses about 50%as much grit as a rotary tumbler of similar size and about 25% of the electricity per pound of rock.
+The Lot-o-Tumbler uses about 50% as much grit as a rotary tumbler of similar size and about 25% of the electricity per pound of rock.
 The polish is usually awesome!
-Almost all of the jasper, agate, petrified wood and natural glass that we tumble is polished in a single Lot-o-Tumbler.
+We have polished a lot of jasper, agate, petrified wood and natural glass in a single Lot-o-Tumbler.

 Read the full description on the product page.
 This tumbler must be glued to a concrete block or the floor for proper operation.
 More Information!